sellout/pathway/README.md

 ## versioning

+[The Haskell Package Versioning Policy](https://pvp.haskell.org/) is a good starting point for versioning Haskell code, however, this project is generally more strictly versioned than described there.

 In the absolute, almost every change is a breaking change.
 This section describes how we mitigate that to provide minor updates and revisions.

 Here are some common changes that can have unintended effects: